atlikot/GetUnfollow/README.md

 # GetUnfollow
-Simple get unfollower list on Instagram with instagrapi Python
+Get unfollower list on Instagram with InstagrApi python

+Fill credentials in the keys.py